Kibo/filemanager-js/README.md

 # Filemanager-js

-The Filemanager for CKEditor, Quill, TinyMCE.
+The easy to use Filemanager for CKEditor, Quill, TinyMCE, ...

 ![Filemanager](/public/screens/screen1.png)